The IP Strategy Summit: Texas

 John Lynn co-leads Kirkland’s Technology & IP Transactions Practice and heads the practice on the West Coast out of the Bay Area office and in Texas out of the Austin office.
 John is on the forefront of understanding the complex relationships between intellectual property and technology, on the one hand, and business matters and risk, on the other hand.

-Emma L. Flett heads Kirkland’s Technology & IP Transactions Team in London.
-Emma’s practice is focused on complex intellectual property and technology-related transactions, carve-outs and business separations, EU data protection and emerging technologies including artificial intelligence.
+Emma heads the London Technology & IP Transactions team.
+Emma’s practice is focused on complex intellectual property and technology-related transactions, carve-outs and business separations and EU data protection.

 Daisy Darvall is a technology & IP transactions partner in the New York and Austin offices of Kirkland & Ellis LLP.
 She advises leading global private equity firms and strategic clients on a wide variety of commercial transactions involving intellectual property and technology, and has acted as a key advisor on some of the largest global technology deals in recent years.
 Daisy is highly experienced in a broad range of issues that arise in general corporate transactions, including private equity, mergers and acquisitions, joint ventures, equity and debt financing transactions and commercial agreements.